 Dentinal hypersensitivity is generally treated in one of two ways.

 Chemical desensitization of the tooth nerve endings (nerve depolarization).

 Tubule occluding agents or barriers to reduce dentin permeability.

-Antihypersensitivity treatments with these mechanisms are described below.
+Antihypersensitivity treatments with these mechanisms are described on the following pages.